 - Activity Log Start Date: If true, being in a Group is a good indicator of whether a person is active and will update the Activity Log.

 - Show On Group Finder*: If true, Groups will this Group Type will appear on the Portal Group Finder.

 - Show On MPMobile*: If true, Groups will this Group Type will appear on MinistryPlatform Mobile.

 - Omit From Engagement Group Life: If true, this Group Type will not be considered by the Participant Engagement routine.

 Define Group Roles

 You can define as many Group Roles as needed to reflect the language used to denote different ministry positions.
 New Group Roles are managed on Church Structure > Group Roles.
 When creating a Group Role, note that the field Direction field (Inward, Outward) has no real definition; you can define how those roles work for your church.
 Pro tip: Group Roles shouldn't imply time period or status (for example, "2020 Ushers" or "Inactive Ushers").

 But whichever approach you chose, it's important that you assign Group Roles consistently.
 The decision about whether a specific role should be given the type Servant or Leader should be made based upon a church-wide policy.
 For example, one church may consider a deacon a servant while another church may consider a deacon to be leader.
 The youth pastor may consider the kids who play in the youth band to be leaders in his ministry, but the church may not agree that those jobs rise to the level of leadership.
-A simple definition of Group Role Types assist in clarifying things.
-One such definition is:
+A simple definition of Group Role Types assist in clarifying things, for example:

 Leader: Oversees those who serve.